-There are 17 penguin species found around the globe, but the eight most recognizable reside only on the Antarctic Continent, its nearby islands, and the sub-Antarctic archipelagos of South Georgia and the Falklands.
+There are 17 species of penguin on the planet, but the eight you’ll most likely recognize live in Antarctica, its nearby islands, and the sub-Antarctic archipelagos of South Georgia and the Falklands.
 These are the core species we tend to see on our expedition cruises.

 1. Emperor penguin (Antarctica only)

 Of all the penguin species on the planet, emperor penguins may be the most emblematic.

 It helps that they're also the largest: Emperor penguins grow up to 122 cm tall (48 inches) and weigh 22 to 45 kg (49 to 99 pounds).
 They live on crustaceans, squid, and fish, and are usually found in the Ross Sea and Weddell regions, especially Snow Hill Island.
 Forming large colonies on the sea ice, emperor penguins rarely head north to sub-Antarctic waters.